intvl/intvl/README.md

 Hello, I like math and I intend to place some mathematical notes here together with their LaTeX sources.

-I will also make some computational mathematics programs avaiable, probably mostly in algebra, and written mostly in Python.
+I will also make some computational mathematics programs avaiable, probably mostly for algebra, and written mostly in Python.

 Feel free to contact me.